tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## Overview
 Duration: hh:mm:ss

-This lab will focus on creating a **Ground Enemy** for our game including their behavior and navigation, so that they can interact with the player and the environment.
+This lab will focus on creating a **Ground Enemy** for our game, including their behavior and navigation, so that they can interact with the player and the environment.

-Today we will look over:
+Today, we will look over:
 - Changes made in the project between the codelabs.
 - The `NavMesh`, what it is, how it works, and how to use it.
 - Learn about **Finite-State Machines** and implement one for our Ground Enemy.
 - Creating **different states** for the FSM and the **transitions** between them.
 - **Spawning/Instantiating nodes** during play time.

 Here is the template for this lab.
-Please download it, there are new folders, 3D models/meshes, updates in scenes and scripts.
+Please **download it**.
+There are new folders, 3D models/meshes, updates in scenes, and scripts.
 <button>
   [Template Project](https://cent.felk.cvut.cz/courses/39HRY/godot/05_AI-NavMeshFSM/template.zip)
 </button>